priyanshuharshbodhi1/capitalone-project/README.md

 ## 🌱 Overview

-EcoBolt is a modern, production-ready agricultural IoT monitoring system that provides real-time insights into farm environmental conditions.
+Shetkari is a modern, production-ready agricultural IoT monitoring system that provides real-time insights into farm environmental conditions.
 Built with React, TypeScript, and Supabase, it offers comprehensive monitoring, AI-powered recommendations, and automated alerting for optimal crop management.

 ## ✨ Key Features